 The Big Green Bus, East Sussex

 This awesome bus needs no introduction on what makes it unique.
 Matt and I stayed on the bus for my 30th birthday with friends, we had the best time!
 Parked up in the Sussex countryside the Big Green Bus has been converted into a cosy retreat.
 It sleeps six, with two double beds and bunk beds upstairs, has a fully-fitted kitchen, bathroom, lounge area and an outdoor heated shower (there’s also a shower inside.)
 The lounge has a log burner and there are all sorts of original bus fittings.
-I loved the area upstairs at the front of the bus which is decked out with original seats and a collection of books.
-It was the perfect place to chill out with a glass of prosecco or two.
+Upstairs the front area is decked out with original seats and a collection of books; it was the perfect place to chill out with a glass of prosecco or two.
 Outside there is a campfire and a wood fired hot tub for hire.
 Read more on my glamping trip on the bus here: All aboard the Big Green Bus…The ultimate glamping retreat!

 Shaldon Beach Hut No. 1

 I loved staying in this dreamy little beach hut.
 Nestled on the shoreline of the Teign Estuary in Shaldon with direct access to the beach it is the prefect retreat from the world.
 The beach hut is compact as you would expect but it is perfectly formed.
 Inside is a galley kitchen, bathroom, lounge with a sofa bed, under floor heating and a lovely mezzanine level with a comfy mattress.
 Bi-folding doors open out onto a private terrace overlooking the beach and steps leading onto the sand.
 On a sunny day it’s a beautiful spot to sit, read and watch the world go by.
 Shaldon is a tiny village in Devon full of west country charm.
 There’s plenty to explore and gorgeous beaches too.
 I wrote a post all about it: Beach Hut Living…